Learning Center

 3. Contact Email and Phone

-Registration will be for all 10 classes.
-You need only attend one (1) class to receive a 1-hour contact award.
+Registration will be for all ten 1.5-hour (90 min) classes.
 Credits are awarded based on actual class time.
 Attendance will be taken during each class.

 If 3 or less at an organization are interested, then sign up as "individuals".
 However where more than 3 individuals at an organization are interested in attending then please arrange for a "classroom" station.
 For more on Classroom, see Q/A # 6 at bottom of site.